ntllinhh/imdbsql/README.md

 ```
 **Objective:** Analyse the distribution of movie released across different historical periods.

-## 3. Determine the valid range and distribution of IMDb rating
+## 3. The valid range and distribution of IMDb rating

 ### 3.1.
 Query 1: Range of IMDb ratings